sxcw/mks-blog-source/source/_posts/w5-day3.md

 Notes
 -------------------
-* Deployment (with Heroku) : take a project that works on my laptop and make it work on the cloud (servers running on the internet, hosted servers, accessible via the internet)
+* Deployment (with Heroku) : take a project that works on my laptop and make it work on the cloud (servers running on the Internet, hosted servers, accessible via the Internet)
 * Heroku: app hosting platform, we can deploy with `git push`.
 Originally built for Ruby on Rails.
 Easy scaling
 * Configuration: makes my app behave slightly different in different environments.
 Environment variables are in the terminal ('bash').
 Everything is a string in bash.
 * `process.env.NODE_ENV`
 * MongoDB: Document-oriented database (as opposed to relational database), storing JSON objects.
-Collections(arrays).
+MongoDB uses collections(arrays).
 Each object doesn't have a schema. (no table schemas) Less strict, more flexible, but also easier to insert wrong data.
 Can write/ read more data in seconds.
 *`$PATH` : represent a list of folders separated by colons.
-Show all the executable files (run which `git` to see where git lives )
+Show all the executable files (run `which git` to see where git lives )
 * Build systems: get source code and package it up.
 Bundling up JS files for the browser --> so that browser can run JS faster
 * HTTP request is slow, and every `<script>` tag is one extra HTTP request.
-Serve one gaint JS file instead.
+Serve one giant JS file instead.
-* Many build systems: browserify, webpack,jspm, broccoli, bower, require.js
+* Many build systems: browserify, webpack, jspm, broccoli, bower, require.js
 * Transpiling (compile almost JS to JS): from ES6 to ES5 so all browsers can run the JS
 * Task Runners: a program to run tasks, many task runners: grunt, gulp, jake, cake.
 Only useful for complicated tasks with lots of dependencies
 *  Some useful tasks: JSHINT, UGLIFY